stephenmcrowe/workshop-ws-04-19-css/README.md

 python -m http.server
 ```

-Visit http://localhost:8000 to see your page running.
+Visit http://localhost:9000 to see your page running.
+This should be second nature to you after the first few class labs!
 Your webpage should look something like this:
 ![screenshot of webpage](images/webpage_screenshot.png)

 ## Part 2: Build Using Bootstrap